 Assess Your Needs

-Before taking any measurements, determine your current safety solution needs and how those needs may change in the future.
+Before taking any measurements, determine your current safety equipment needs and how those needs may change in the future.
 What type of measures do you have in place?
 Are they easy to implement, install, and utilize?
 Do they perform as well as you’d like?
 What is the ideal setup for your business?
+Looking toward the next three to five years, what pallet rack design changes do you anticipate implementing?
 These are questions you might want to consider beforehand.

 Top protection doesn’t mean just buying the best products on the market, but making sure they also work seamlessly with the equipment you already have in place.
 To measure racks for rack safety solutions, gauge the horizontal distance in inches between the posts on either end with a tape or laser measure.